 |Total study time||300|

-If you need to repeat the module, you can carry over the pass/fail components if you passed them already.
-For the OSCEs, you must have passed all at first attempt or referral for that component to be carried over.
-All other components of assessment must be repeated.
-If you are carrying over the OSCEs, you can repeat the year internally or externally.
-If not carrying over the OSCEs, you must repeat the year internally because of needing to repeat the practical sessions and the OSCEs.
+If you need to repeat the module, you can carry over components of assessment you passed already (first time or at referral); all other components of assessment must be repeated.
+You must have passed all individual OSCEs at first attempt or referral for the OSCE component to be carried over to a repeat year.
+If not, you will have to take all OSCEs again.
+If you can carry over the OSCE component, you can repeat the year internally or externally.
+If not, you must repeat the year internally in order to repeat all practical sessions and OSCEs.

 This is how we’ll formally assess what you have learned in this module.